 An NPC named Luma Skymother is found inside the Slave Pens instance near the entrance.
 She’ll offer a dungeon daily quest to summon Ahune.
 You must be on the quest to do the summoning.

 The benefit of this mode is you can farm Ahune five times without resetting the instance, by having everyone in the group summon individually, kill him, and repeat.
 As it is a daily quest each character can only summon him once per day.
-The quest requires level 65+.
+The quest requires you to be level 65+.

 Heroic Slave Pens